CopernicaMarketingSoftware/AMQP-CPP/README.md

      *  Method that is called by the AMQP library when a fatal error occurs
      *  on the connection, for example because data received from RabbitMQ
      *  could not be recognized.
-     *  @param  connection      The connection on which the error occured
+     *  @param  connection      The connection on which the error occurred
      *  @param  message         A human readable error message */ virtual void onError(AMQP::Connection *connection, const char *message)